CTKnight/FluidSimulator/docs/FINAL.md

 ## Deliverables

 For our deliverables, we have a final video to highlight the results and explain our technologies of this project at a high level.
-You can take a look at it from here:
+You can take a look at it from [here](https://youtu.be/SfTIv-HlWFM).

 We also attach our report to explain the details of our project.
-You can open it from here:
+You can open it from [here](https://www.google.com).

 Our codes for the project are released on our GitHub repo.
-You can find them here:
+You can find them [here](https://github.com/CTKnight/FluidSimulator).

 ## Final remarks

-You can consult README.md on our repo for more related information.
+You can consult [README.md](https://github.com/CTKnight/FluidSimulator/blob/master/README.md) and [BUILDING.md](https://github.com/CTKnight/FluidSimulator/blob/master/BUILDING.md) on our repo for more related information.
 Thank you, and hope you like our project!